-After finding several natural remedies for upset stomach that worked, I realized that the root of my problem was food and learned to avoid foods I couldn’t tolerate and started eating more real foods.
+After finding several natural remedies for how to help an upset stomach, I realized that the root of my problem was food and learned to avoid foods I couldn’t tolerate and started eating more real foods.
 Since doing that, upset stomach isn’t much of a problem.

 This odd-looking root is a long-used remedy for stomach issues like morning and motion sickness.
 I’ve also used it successfully for mild nausea.
 One of the most common ways to take ginger is in tea.
-I like pre-packaged ginger teabags because they can easily be packed to go if you’re traveling.
+I like pre-packaged ginger teabags because they are easy to pack when traveling.
 If you’re not fond of the taste of ginger, you can also use ginger capsules (if you feel well enough to take capsules).